netdata/blog/blog/2022-11-02-monitor-airquality-airthings-netdata.md

 ![image](https://user-images.githubusercontent.com/24860547/199477994-c4250231-a4aa-487e-a566-9c1a7b1466f2.png)

-Netdata comes with in-built unsupervised ML for [anomaly detection](https://learn.netdata.cloud/guides/monitor/anomaly-detection), and each metric has an anomaly rate associated with it.
-This means that if the temperature or pressure or radon or any of these metrics starts behaving anomalously you can quickly spot it using Netdata.
+Netdata comes with built-in unsupervised ML for [anomaly detection](https://learn.netdata.cloud/guides/monitor/anomaly-detection), and each metric has an anomaly rate associated with it.
+This means that if the temperature or pressure or radon or any of these metrics starts behaving anomalously, you can quickly spot it using Netdata.

 ![image](https://user-images.githubusercontent.com/24860547/199478174-31413dd3-680e-4e4e-8aba-8e64cf2a8366.png)
 ![image](https://user-images.githubusercontent.com/24860547/199478271-483e0699-94f5-4336-813a-431e0acab673.png)
 ![image](https://user-images.githubusercontent.com/24860547/199478326-13e59b9b-3945-4dca-be2e-dbbf3cff3b04.png)

-If you have other smart devices and sensors and are monitoring those with Netdata as well then it is very likely that metric correlation will point you towards the likely cause or trigger for a particular spike or dip that you see in these metrics.
+If you have other smart devices and sensors and are monitoring those with Netdata as well, then it is very likely that metric correlation will point you towards the likely cause or trigger for a particular spike or dip that you see in these metrics.

 ![image](https://user-images.githubusercontent.com/24860547/199478408-4f2f6783-f326-4fa9-bcba-f663ad72632c.png)
 ![image](https://user-images.githubusercontent.com/24860547/199478477-e41cb3a2-c367-4379-ace4-6d3596bbfd9c.png)